aws-samples/mltiaz-fsxontap-eks/README.md

-│   └── vpc-subnets.yaml                    # CloudFormation template for creating a VPC with two public and private subnets ├── eks                                     # Holds artifacts for creating EKS Cluster and K8S resources to be deployed │   ├── cluster.yaml                        # Config file for creating an EKS cluster with eksctl │   └── backend-ontap-nas.yaml
-│   └── storage-class-csi-nas.yaml
-│   └── svm_secret.yaml
-│   └── pvc-trident.yaml
-│   └── pod_performance_same_AZ.yaml
+│   └── vpc-subnets.yaml                    # CloudFormation template for creating a VPC with two public and private subnets ├── eks                                     # Holds artifacts for creating EKS Cluster and K8S resources to be deployed │   ├── cluster.yaml                        # Config file for creating an EKS cluster with eksctl │   └── backend-ontap-nas.yaml              # YAML file for configuring backend settings of Trident CSI │   └── storage-class-csi-nas.yaml          # YAML file for creating storage class │   └── svm_secret.yaml                     # YAML file for creating a k8s secret that stores credentials of FSxONTAP │   └── pvc-trident.yaml                    # A sample YAML file for creating PVC for trident CSI │   └── pod_performance_same_AZ.yaml        # A YAML file for running a pod in the same AZ as the FSxONTAP File System for measuring storage performace of FSxONTAP
-│   └── pod_performance_different_AZ.yaml
+│   └── pod_performance_different_AZ.yaml.  # A YAML file for running a pod in a different AZ as the FSxONTAP File System for measuring storage performace of FSxONTAP
-│   └── mysql
+│   └── mysql                               # Holds MySQL artifacts for K8S
 |       ├── mysql-configmap.yaml
 |       └── mysql-service.yaml
 |       └── mysql-statefulset.yaml